 Once a full year has passed from the expiration date of the credential it is now fully expired.
 In order to reinstate your ICF Credential, you will be required to submit a new credential application rather than completing a credential renewal application.

 Here's a renewal power tip: gather CCEs for your renewal that will also help you reach your next coach credential.
+See renewal suggestions for ACC, PCC, and MCC:

 Here's what this would look like for those with an ACC:

-In our Level 2 Certificate Program, there are 4 courses and an assessment, on top of an ACC.
+In our Level 2 Certificate Program, there are 4 courses and an assessment on top of an ACC.
 Each course is 15 training hours.
 Most people renew their ACC once or twice before they've coached 500 total client hours to apply for a PCC.
-If on your first ACC renewal you take two of our Level 2 classes, one of which is Coaching Excellence for PCC (Mentor Coaching), you'll have 30 Core Competency CCEs and you'll be nearly halfway done with your additional PCC requirements.
+If on your first ACC renewal you take two of our Level 2 classes, one of which is Coaching Excellence (Mentor Coaching), you'll have 30 Core Competency CCEs and you'll be nearly halfway done with your additional PCC requirements.
 Not only that, you'll have advanced your coaching skills towards a PCC.

 Take a look at the Level 2 Professional Coach Certificate Program and its courses.
 All count as Core Competencies.